 Function good, class bad.

-This book is quite short, and gives you a wonderful intro into OO.
+This book is relatively short and gives you an excellent intro to OO.

 A common sense approach to web usability

-If you wish to describe yourself as “full stack”, you should acknowledge that you won’t be an expert at everything, but you should have an appreciation for all aspects of your craft.
+If you wish to describe yourself as “full stack”, you should acknowledge that you won’t be an expert at everything but should appreciate all aspects of your craft.

 This book will help improve your empathy for users and give you some practical ways to ensure the website you’re making works well.